vongrossi/n8n_oci/README.md

 # 🚀 Deploy n8n on Oracle Cloud Free Tier

 This guide helps you deploy [n8n](https://n8n.io) for free on Oracle Cloud using the Always Free Tier with an ARM-based VM.
 You don’t need a domain name or SSL, but both can be added optionally for production use.

+> **Production note**
+> For a secure setup, it is highly recommended to run n8n behind an NGINX reverse proxy with HTTPS enabled.
+This protects the login cookie and other traffic.
+See [docs/nginx-ssl.md](docs/nginx-ssl.md) for instructions.

 ---